exercism/docs/building/tooling/analyzers/interface.md

 Example: **Ruby**'s MRI treats variables named `_` differently.

-Finally there are rules that are pure preferences, even though they might be adopted by large bodies such as organisations and corporations.
+Finally there are rules that are pure preferences, even though they might be adopted by large bodies such as organizations and corporations.
 These rules are usually part of _competing_ standards.
-Exercism does not favour one over another.
+Exercism does not favor one over another.
 Example: **TypeScript** has a linter `tslint` (or `eslint` + plugin) which is maintained by a company that is not Microsoft.
 It competes with other linters such as `xo`.
 Most of the rules are not language features or idiomatic